Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 In a second step we will familiarize the student with the basic functionality and user interface of the tool, uploading the data and generating basic visualizations.
 The third step a guide in deeper analysis generating more complex visualizations based on thorough analysis of the data.

+# Tableau Product Suite
+Tableau provides many tools which are important for various user cases:

+- Tableau Desktop: This product is made for individual use.
+- Tableau Server:  This server edition is designed to collaborately work on a given project
+- Tableau Online: Tableau provides a cloud platform for Business Intelligence solutions
+- Tableau Reader: Let you read files saved in Tableau Desktop.
+- Tableau Public: This is a light verison of Tableau Desktop

+# Tableau features

+# Tableau Data formats

 ## Task 0

 ### Create Trial account